ethangreen-dev/lovely-injector/README.md

 ### TL;DR - Patch variants

-- Use `pattern` patches are used to surgically embed code at specific locations within the target.
-Supports the `*` and `+` wildcards.
+- Use `pattern` patches to surgically embed code at specific locations within the target.
+Supports `*` (matches 0 or more occurrences of any character) and `?` (matches exactly one occurrence of any character) wildcards.
 - Use `regex` patches *only* when the pattern patch does not fulfill your needs.
 This is basically the pattern patch but with a backing regex query engine, capture groups and all.
 - Use `copy` patches when you need to copy a large amount of position-independent code into the target.
 - Use `module` patches to inject a lua module into the game's runtime.
 Note that this currently only supports single file modules, but this should be changing soon.